Wrongful Termination Laws in Pennsylvania

 This state legislation prohibits certain discriminatory practices in employment and other settings.
 The law extends to the termination of employment on the basis of race, religion, ancestry, sex, age, disability and other protected categories.
 The Pennsylvania Human Relations Act also makes it illegal for employers to retaliate against an employee for enforcing their rights or challenging unlawful conduct.

 Statutes of limitation are the laws that prescribe the period for bringing various actions to court.
 In the Keystone State, the time limits to file wrongful termination claims can be very short.
 If you believe you were fired for illegal discrimination, you usually have 180 days to preserve your claims with the Pennsylvania Human Relations Commission.
-In other situations, you may have anywhere from 30 days to two years to file a wrongful termination claim.
+In other situations, you may have anywhere from 30 days to two years to file a wrongful termination claim, such as 300 days for gender discrimination claims under Title VII.

 Missing the deadline means losing your right to sue — it’s like an expiration date for a lawsuit.
 Unless the employer willingly agrees to reinstate or compensate you for the losses, there is generally no obligation to provide any form of remedy.
 Contact an attorney as soon as possible to assess your case and file your claim.